 What is Chicken Satay

-An Indonesian chicken satay recipe and Thai chicken skewers typically include a sauce made with peanut butter.
+An Indonesian chicken satay recipe and Thai chicken skewers typically include a sauce made with peanut butter (similar to the sauce in these Asian Chicken Wraps).

 - Marinade.
 A salty-sweet blend of soy sauce, fish sauce, honey, Sriracha, lime juice, ginger, and garlic.
 It will flavor every bite of the chicken and does double duty to tenderize the meat.